learning-zone/spring-boot-basics/notes/miscellaneous.md

 #### Q. Explain how Garbage collector algorithm works?

+Garbage collection works on **Mark** and **Sweep** algorithm.
+In Mark phase it detects all the unreachable objects and Sweep phase it reclaim the heap space used by the garbage objects and make the space available again to the program.

+There are methods like <code>System.gc()</code> and <code>Runtime.gc()</code> which is used to send request of Garbage collection to JVM but it’s not guaranteed that garbage collection will happen.
+If there is no memory space for creating a new object in Heap Java Virtual Machine throws <code>OutOfMemoryError</code> or <code>java.lang.OutOfMemoryError</code> heap space

 #### Q. Explain JoinPoint and Pointcut in spring
 #### Q. Why do we need to Wrapper classes?
 #### Q. How website caching works?